leonascimento/react-tween/README.md

 Comparison to `react-motion`
 ---
 Choose `react-tween` or `react-motion` based on whether you want tween or spring animation.
-- If you need natural, physical motion, use spring animation.
+- If you want natural, physical motion, use spring animation.
-- If you need to specify a duration, or you do not want a bounce, use tween animation.
+- If you want to specify a duration, or you do not want a bounce, use tween animation.

 Setup
 ---